Mince pies are one of my favourite indulgencies at Christmas and my first mince pie of the season is something I look forward to.

 - Icing sugar

 - In a large bowl sift the plain flour and xanthan gum.
-Add the ground almonds and the butter.
-Then with the tips of your fingers rub the butter into the dry ingredients until it resembles coarse breadcrumbs.
+Then add the ground almonds and the butter.
+Then with the tips of your fingers or a pastry cutter, blend the butter into the dry ingredients until it resembles coarse breadcrumbs.

-- Mix in the sugar and then add the flaxseed mixture.
+- Mix in the sugar and then add the egg replacer or egg.
 Using a round edge knife or the tips of your fingers gather it together to form a ball.
 Do not overwork the dough.
 Place the dough in the fridge for 20 minutes.

 - Divide the dough into 2 pieces, the larger being for the cases.
 Place the rested dough on a piece of baking parchment dusted with flour and lightly dust the rolling pin.
 Gently roll out the dough and using a large pastry cutter cut out 12 cases, you may need to re-roll.